 A security lock prevents accidental misoperation and keeps your dog safe from misfires.

 These collars fit dogs from 15100 pounds.
 So it’s a very versatile training solution with a reasonable price point

 My recommendation: great budget shock collar option for small to medium-sized dogs.

-The Bousnic Dog training collar fits dogs sized 15 lbs to 120 lbs.
-It has customizable vibration levels for added control and safety.
+The Bousnic remote dog training collar fits dogs sized 15 lbs to 120 lbs.
+It has customizable levels of vibration for added control and safety.
 The LCD screen shows you exactly what commands you are transmitting.